 Please click here to view the Alumina Safety Data Sheet.

-The alumina we produce is shipped to our customers around the world.
+The alumina we produce is shipped to our customers locally and around the world.
 Aluminium has a unique combination of properties that can be utilised through alloying.
 It is a particularly durable material as well as being light weight and corrosion resistant.

 Alumina is produced through the Bayer process.

 - Digestion - dissolving bauxite's alumina content Bauxite is finely ground in mills, and then mixed with a hot, caustic soda solution.
 This dissolves the alumina contained in the bauxite.
 The solution is then cooled in a series of flash tanks.